ahmedius2/DeepPicar-v3-awsdeepracer/README.md

 The data collection can be enabled and stopped by pressing `r` key.
 Once recording is enabled, the video feed and the corresponding control inputs are stored in `out-video.avi` and `out-key.csv` files, respectively.
 Later, we will use these files for training.

-Rename recorded avi and csv files to out-video-XX.avi and out-video-XX.csv where XX with appropriate numbers.
+Rename recorded avi and csv files to out-video-XX.avi and out-key-XX.csv where XX with appropriate numbers.

 Compress all the recorded files into a single zip file, say Dataset.zip, and copy the file to the host PC.